 Criminal Background Checks:

 i.
-The Constructor shall manage the Criminal background Check process for all personnel and labor for this Contract as noted under Article 3.8.
+The Constructor shall manage the Criminal background Check process for all personnel and labor for this Contract.
 They shall designate an administrator who will work through Gatefeed’s online process or by calling (312) 467-9884 for assistance.
 When calling, the administrator shall state the call is in reference to a project at the University of Iowa Health Care.

 INFECTION CONTROL RISK ASSESSMENT (ICRA) PROJECT REQUIREMENTS